 “Active Communities Network has long been promoting ties between England and Northern Ireland using sport for development, and it is great to be able to expand those partnerships into Mayo.”

-David Groves, Chair of Trustees, Crystal Palace FC Foundation said: “The Crystal Palace FC Foundation recognise that Crystal Palace FC has a following far beyond its origins in south London with many fans based in Ireland and Northern Ireland and we want to embrace this diversity of support to facilitate opportunities for young people and grassroots clubs
+David Groves, Chair of Trustees, Crystal Palace FC Foundation said: “The Palace for Life Foundation recognise that Crystal Palace FC has a following far beyond its origins in south London with many fans based in Ireland and Northern Ireland and we want to embrace this diversity of support to facilitate opportunities for young people and grassroots clubs

 “This new programme in Ballina and Belfast is part of a long-term commitment to these areas and forms part of our constant striving towards creating strong partnerships that transcend our national presence and widen opportunities throughout the world.